Technologicat/unpythonic/doc/features.md

 #### Historical note

-Conditions are one of the killer features of Common Lisp, so [Peter Seibel: Practical Common Lisp, chapter 19](http://www.gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html) is a good place to start.
+Conditions are one of the killer features of Common Lisp, so if you're new to conditions, [Peter Seibel: Practical Common Lisp, chapter 19](http://www.gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html) is a good place to start learning about them.
 There's also a relevant [discussion on Lambda the Ultimate](http://lambda-the-ultimate.org/node/1544).

 For Python, conditions were first implemented in [python-cl-conditions](https://github.com/svetlyak40wt/python-cl-conditions/) by Alexander Artemenko (2016).